-Departmental administrators may want to duplicate a book list across all sections of a course.
+If you are teaching more than one section of the same course, you may want to duplicate your book list.
 Please note: Once you duplicate a book list from one section of a course to another, those two sections will be linked and will share a book list.
 Thus if some sections of a course will use different editions of a text-or if some sections of a course will have a slightly different course materials list than others-you must create separate records for those courses.